Grimes-Gif/Biomarker-depp/README.md

 ### Supervised Learning Methods

+In the medical field, Support Vector Machines (SVMs) are a popular method of supervised machine learning.
+This is due to the fact SVMs specialize in binary classification, resulting in a robust medical tool to use for predictive diagnosis.

+The scoring of our models was the amount of labels it marked correctly over the whole, otherwise known as its accuracy.
+This allows us to measure how well our models might perform with new data.

 The poor results given by the MLP are likely due to the lack of training data – there were only around 400 training points for the network to learn from.
 If more training data (several thousands) was present, the network would likely have performed better.
 The decision tree did not perform well due to the number of features in the dataset, as the algorithm usually breaks down once a large number of features is reached.